Next Portuguese legislative election

 The next Portuguese legislative election will take place on or before 14 October 2029 to elect members of the Assembly of the Republic to the 18th Legislature of Portugal.
 All 230 seats to the Assembly of the Republic will be at stake.

-The 2025 elections resulted in a hung parliament and the formation of a minority government led by Luís Montenegro.
+The 2025 election resulted in a hung parliament and the formation of a minority government led by Luís Montenegro.
 An election may occur before the scheduled date if the President of Portugal dissolves Parliament for a snap election or if the Assembly of the Republic passes a motion of no confidence in the government.
 Early elections are more likely during minority governments, as the Prime Minister does not command a majority in the Assembly.

 Background

-The centre-right to right-wing Democratic Alliance (AD), led by incumbent Prime Minister Luís Montenegro, won the largest number of seats.
-Compared to the 2024 election, the AD increased its vote share to 32%, and received 91 seats.
-However, this still fell short of the 116 seats required for a majority.
-The far-right populist party Chega (CH) increased its vote share to nearly 23% and won 60 seats, becoming the second largest party in Parliament.
-The Socialist Party (PS) lost ground, falling to third place for the first time in democracy, with also nearly 23% of the votes and gathered just 58 seats.

-The Liberal Initiative (IL) was able to get nine seats and gather five percent of the votes.
-LIVRE surpassed BE and PCP by gathering four percent of the votes and six seats.The other left-wing parties, the Portuguese Communist Party (PCP) and the Left Bloc (BE), achieved their worst results ever with the Communist-Green alliance getting just three percent of the votes and three seats, while BE lost four seats, electing a sole MP and getting two percent of the votes.
-People Animals Nature (PAN) was able to win, once again, just one seat, just like the Madeiran based Together for the People (JPP), who entered Parliament for the first time.
+In the 2025 election, the centre-right to right-wing Democratic Alliance (AD) was re-elected with 32% of the votes and 91 seats, with the far-right populist party Chega (CH) becoming the second largest party in Parliament, by gathering 60 seats and 23% of the votes.
+The Socialist Party (PS) fell to third place for the first time in democracy, with also 23% of the votes and just 58 seats.
+The Liberal Initiative (IL) remained stable, at 5% and 9 seats, while LIVRE surpassed BE and PCP by gathering 4% of the votes and six seats.
+The other left-wing parties, the Portuguese Communist Party (PCP) and the Left Bloc (BE), achieved their worst results ever, with only 3 and 1 seats, respectively.
+The People Animals Nature (PAN) maintained their sole seat, whereas the Madeiran-based Together for the People (JPP) entered Parliament for the first time.

 Eleven days after election day, on 29 May 2025, Luis Montenegro was asked by President of the Republic Marcelo Rebelo de Sousa to form a government, once again a minority one.
 The new government was sworn into office on 5 June 2025.
 On the October 2025 local elections, the PSD gained the most councils across the country, mainly the five most populated municipalities, surpassing the PS and becoming the largest party in local government.
+In the first round of the 2026 presidential election, the AD supported candidate, Luís Marques Mendes, polled just 11% of the votes and failed to reach the second round.
+António José Seguro (PS) and André Ventura (CH) were the candidates who advanced to the second round, with Seguro being elected President, easily defeating Ventura by a 67% to 33% margin, and opening a new period of cohabitation.